Legends of America

 • Native American Dances are spiritual in nature and are not staged performances for your entertainment.
 Please act as though you were in your own place of worship.
 Please observe them with respect and quiet attention and don't ask for an explanation of the ceremony.
 Applause after dances is not appropriate.

 • Refrain from talking to the dancers.
-Do not approach them as they are entering, leaving or resting near the kiva.
+Do not approach them as they are entering, leaving, or resting near the kiva.

-• Do not interrupt non-dance participants' concentration by asking questions, talking or waving to friends.
+• Do not interrupt non-dance participants’ concentration by asking questions, talking, or waving to friends.

 Photography

-• Permits, fees and restrictions vary among Pueblos and reservations.
-Before you snap, ask the Visitor's Center about any specific rules.
+• Permits, fees, and restrictions vary among Pueblos and reservations.
+Before you snap, ask the Visitor’s Center about any specific rules.
 Some places, such as the Taos Pueblo, charge an additional fee.

-• A photo permit does not give you license to disrupt dances by getting in front of dancers or spectators.
+• A photo permit does not give you a license to disrupt dances by getting in front of dancers or spectators.

-• Never photograph an individual or private property without asking permission.
+• Never photograph an individual or private property without asking for permission.
 When permission is granted, it is customary to tip the individual.

 • The same rules apply to audio recordings and sketches.